frederic-perez/AmE-dictionary/data/idioms.md

 __by the lube rack__ In James Ellroy’s novels, “by the lube rack” is a bit of slang that refers to a location where people gather to do shady or illicit activities.
 It could be a specific place where drug deals are made, or where prostitutes meet with their clients, for example.
 __by the numbers__ _The boxing sequences are by the numbers._
 __by the same token__ :five: In the same way.
+__by the skin of (one’s) teeth__ :two: Barely.
+Often used to describe something that almost didn’t happen.
 __by trade__ :three: By professional training, experience, and/or expertise. _I want to be a writer by trade._ _I’m an engineer by trade._
 __by word of mouth__ Through the verbal sharing of information.
 __bystander effect__ :three: A social psychological phenomenon in which the more people there are viewing a crisis or crime, the less likely they are to offer aid to the victim(s).
 Also known as bystander apathy. _Over 30 people saw the mugging take place, but due to the bystander effect, none of them intervened._